hamzaaldirawi/crwn-ecommerce-w-redux/README.md

    - Add media query - Mobile responsive

-   - Use lazy and Suspense from react to speed website, and errorboundary
+   - Use lazy and Suspense from react to speed website, and errorboundary in case any error ocurred

+   - Use memo and pureComponent for perfomance